MassDotMoney/nested-ledger-plugin/README.md

 `ledger='cat <path>/plugin_dev/nested-ledger-plugin/tests/apdu/"$1" | sudo -E python3 -m ledgerblue.runScript --targetId 0x310004 --apdu'`

+Open the plugin.

-Run `ledger transferFrom` to send the APDU's contained in the file to the ledger.
+`ledger transferFrom` to send the APDU's contained in the file to the ledger.

-Remember to open the plugin app on the ledger beforehand.

-*Note: Recently deployed contracts abi's might not yet have been merged in the Ledger database which may result in a failure to fetch token information.*

 # Plugin modifications:

-## Basic modification:
+## Basic modifications:

 The plugin has 3 basic components for modifications:
 1. String macros and functions.